Mammad900/3d-renderer-cpu/LuaApi.md

 - More memory consumption and bandwidth, slightly decreasing performance.
 - Supports order independent transparency, keeping results correct when transparent surfaces are very close together.
 This is the only difference that affects the final image output.
 - Does not support full-bright (no lighting) and wireframe debug modes.
+- Overall faster in more complex scenes but slower in simpler scenes.